-The weather was not kind to my wreath, so I had to replace some of the berry picks.
-I also added the Hairy ornament that I received from a friend.
+The weather was not kind to my wreath, so I had to replace some of the berry picks in 2009.
+I also added the Hairy Dawg ornament that I received from a friend.
 I ended up liking the revised version better!

 Christmas Card Display

 I had been trying to brainstorm a solution for displaying our Christmas cards for a few years and tried to explain what was in my head to Bradley.
 He said ‘Hold on’ and ran upstairs.
 He came back with a bag containing heavy wire cable and clips.
 I totally didn’t remember buying these, but vaguely remember an idea we hatched (but never implemented) in the apartment to hang art on the wall above our couch.
 It was supposed to function similarly to this:

 (BTW, these lime green cords from CB2 would work really well at Christmas.
 Also, I’m sure it wouldn’t be all that expensive to use their version if you didn’t want to DIY it.)
 An industrial look for casually hanging pictures/art/etc. to cover a large expanse of wall.
 Perfect!